Understanding local needs

-You will need information from a range of sources to understand the local supply of breaks.
+Commissioners will need information from a range of sources to understand the local supply of carers’ breaks.
 Remember, many breaks are not funded or arranged by statutory services.
 Good supply mapping will look at:

 - A stocktake of existing information.
+What does your carers strategy identify?
 Is your market position statement up to date?
-Has any relevant mapping happened?
-This may have looked at registered suppliers, micro-enterprises or carers strategy development.
+Has there been any wider mapping of registered suppliers, the voluntary and community sector and micro-enterprises?

 - What do you know about local spend and investment in breaks?